That dreadful VPN might finally be dead thanks to Twingate, a new startup built by Dropbox alums – TechCrunch

 All of that customization and flexibility should be a huge win for IT staff, who get more granular controls to increase performance and safety, while also making the experience better for employees, particularly in a remote world where people in, say, Montana might be very far from an East Coast VPN server.

-Twingate is designed to be easy to onboard new customers according to Huie, although that is almost certainly dependent on the diversity of end users within the corporate network and the number of services that each user has access to.
+Twingate is designed to be easy to onboard new customers according to Huie, although that is almost certainly dependent on the diversity of end users within the corporate network and the number of services to which each user has access.
 Twingate integrates with popular single sign-on providers.

 “Our fundamental thesis is that you have to balance usability, both for end users and admins, with bulletproof technology and security,” Huie said.
 With $17 million in the bank and a newly debuted product, the future is bright (and not for VPNs).